signalfx/splunk-otel-java-lambda/README.md

-The Splunk OpenTelemetry Java Lambda Wrapper uses the [OpenTelemetry Instrumentation for Java](https://github.com/open-telemetry/opentelemetry-java-instrumentation), [OpenTelemetry Java SDK and extensions](https://github.com/open-telemetry/opentelemetry-java), all released under the terms of the Apache Software License version 2.0.
+The Splunk OpenTelemetry Java Lambda Wrapper uses the [OpenTelemetry Instrumentation for Java](https://github.com/open-telemetry/opentelemetry-java-instrumentation), [OpenTelemetry Java SDK and extensions](https://github.com/open-telemetry/opentelemetry-java), all licensed under the terms of the Apache Software License version 2.0.
 For more information, see the [license](./LICENSE) file.